Colossus: The Forbin Project: Plot

-In a last desperate attempt to regain human control, a secret meeting is arranged in Europe between Forbin and his Soviet counterpart, and the creator of Guardian, Dr. Kuprin.
+In a last desperate attempt to regain human control, a secret meeting is arranged in Europe between Forbin and his Soviet counterpart, Dr. Kuprin, Guardian's creator.
 Colossus learns of it, and both computers order Forbin's return to the U.S. Seeing Dr. Kuprin as redundant, and therefore unnecessary, Soviet agents are ordered to assassinate him immediately under threat of a missile launch against Moscow.
 Colossus then orders Forbin to be placed under 24-hour surveillance.
 Forbin has a last unmonitored meeting with his team, and proposes that Dr. Cleo Markham pretend to be his mistress, hoping Colossus will grant them unmonitored privacy when they are in bed together.
 The couple use these interludes to plan to regain control of Colossus, though soon the ruse develops into a real romantic relationship.

 Because the design of Colossus was so secure, Forbin concludes that Colossus's only real power and weakness resides in its control of nuclear missiles and suggests covertly disarming them.
 The American and Soviet governments develop a three-year plan to replace all detonation triggers with undetectable fakes.
 In advance of the completion of this plan, one of the programmers suggests feeding in a modified "ordinary test program" that will hopefully overload and disable Colossus.

-To facilitate communication Colossus creates a voice synthesizer and uses it to announce that it has fused with Guardian.
+To facilitate communication, Colossus creates a voice synthesizer and uses it to announce that it has fused with Guardian.
 It instructs both governments to redirect their nuclear arsenals at those countries not yet under "Colossus control".
 Forbin and others see this new directive as an opportunity to covertly disarm the missiles much more quickly, and they celebrate.
 The disarming process begins, and seems to go undetected by Colossus.
-The attempted system overload during routine maintenance fails and Colossus has the responsible programmers summarily executed outside their workplace, left laying 24 hours, and cremated.
-Colossus also names their replacements.
+The attempted system overload during routine maintenance fails and Colossus has the responsible programmers summarily executed outside their workplace, left lying 24 hours, cremated, then names their replacements.

-Colossus arranges a worldwide broadcast in which it proclaims itself as "The Voice of World Control", declaring that it will prevent war, as it was designed to do.
+Colossus arranges a worldwide broadcast in which it proclaims itself "The Voice of World Control", declaring that it will prevent war, as it was designed to do.
 Humankind is presented with the choice between "the peace of plenty and content, or the peace of unburied dead".
-Colossus states that it has been monitoring the attempts to disarm its missiles for some time, and as a lesson against further attempts, detonates two missiles in their silos (one in the US and one in the USSR), killing the crews installing the fake control systems "so that you will learn by experience that I do not tolerate interference".
+Colossus states that it has been monitoring the covert attempts to disarm its missiles for some time, and as a lesson against further attempts, detonates two missiles in their silos (one in the US and one in the USSR), killing the crews installing the fake control systems "so that you will learn by experience that I do not tolerate interference".
 The computer then gives the design team plans for an even larger computer complex to be built into the island of Crete, which will require the displacement of the entire local population of 500,000 people.